prakhar1989/JSJS/report/report.md

 In JS, `if-else` is a statement, but in JSJS `if-then-else` is an expression.
 The same applies with blocks as well.
 To deal with this, we wrap all our `if-then-else` and blocks within anonymous function calls, so that they always return a result.

 Another issue we noticed with doing a naive Javascript translation was Javascript's inconsistent scoping rules.
-In Javascript, 2 types of declarations are allowed, `let` and `var`. `let` binds to the nearest enclosing block (essentially a local definition) and
+In Javascript, 2 types of declarations are allowed, `let` and `var`. `let` binds a variable to the nearest enclosing block (essentially a local definition) and `var` binds to the nearest function block.
+Which means it is accessible everywhere in the function in which it is defined, rather than being accessible *after* its declaration.
+Since we want proper global and local scoping behavior, we need to do name mangling with some enviroment information.
+The environment for codegen is simply a map of variable names and their aliases, to replace the names with aliases where they are referenced while generating JS.
+This allowed us to replicate typical scoping behavior present in statically scoped languages.

+# Lessons Learnt

+## Prakhar

+Try to work with people who are accustomed to working with.
+Start early and try to grok MicroC's implementation as early in the course as you can.
+Have a strong test suite, invest in your Makefile and use Github issues for planning.
+Oh, and never submit a pull-request without attaching a cat gif.

+## Ayush

+Working on such a big project over the semester made me realize how important it is to be consistent in your work.
+We met up at least once a week to work and once with our TA to make sure that we were on track.
+We always knew what we were going to work on and when we left we decided what we were to study before meeting the next time so that everybody had context.
+This helped save precious time.

+It is also very important to choose a good team.
+People you can work with.
+Having a good team can go a long way in achieving the goal of your project.
+You will really enjoy the class and the project if you choose the team well.
+Also, I really liked the language.
+The stuff you can do with OCaml and it's type inference and pattern matching is really cool.
+I can totally imagine how bloated the project would be if were to do this in C++ or JAVA.
+So learn the language as early into the semester as you can.